dr-ni/onboard/README.md

 #### Steps:
 1. **Prepare Files**:
-   - Copy the following to a directory on the target system:
+   - If the target system is the build system copy the following to a directory on the target system:
      - All `.deb` files.
      - The `Packages.gz` file.
      - The `apt_install_debs.sh` script.

 2. **Run the Script**:
-   - Navigate to the directory and execute:
+   - Execute:
      ```bash
-     chmod +x apt_install_debs.sh
-     ./apt_install_debs.sh
+     /bin/sh ./apt_install_debs.sh
      ```

+### Uninstall the Debian Packages
+   Execute:
+     ```bash
+     /bin/sh ./apt_install_debs.sh "remove"
+     ```

+## Manuals

+        # Terminal
+        man onboard

+        # Interactive
+        yelp "help:onboard"
+        xdg-open "help:onboard"

+        # Onboard
+        # Right click on icon in systray -> Help

 ## D-Bus interface

 The Onboard D-Bus interface allows communication between Onboard and other processes running concurrently on the Linux desktop.